geoportti/geoinformatics-days/source/index.rst

 Presenters are invited to `submit <https://grd-finland.space/openconf.php>`_ an abstract of a maximum of 500 words (approximately one page of text) in English.

-All submitted papers will be peer-reviewed to ensure the quality of the contributions.
+All submitted abstracts will be peer-reviewed to ensure the quality of the contributions.
-All accepted publications will be given a chance to present their work at the *Geoinformatics Research Days 2026*.
+All accepted submissions will be given a chance to present their work at the *Geoinformatics Research Days 2026*.

 Important dates
 ======================